Fed analyzes interest rate increase of up to 100 points – El Financiero

 The US central bank has turned to an aggressive tightening policy to face the highest inflation in 40 years.
 Last month they raised rates by 75 basis points, the biggest increase since 1994, despite previously signaling they were on course for a smaller half-point move.

 We have to put 100 on the table for Julysaid Andrew Hollenhorst, Citigroup’s chief US economist.
-“Everyone should be pretty cautious about calling peak inflation; a few months ago the peak was supposed to be 8.3 percent.”
+“Everyone should be pretty cautious regarding calling peak inflation; a few months ago the peak was supposed to be 8.3 percent.”

 Fed officials have said they want to push policy into restrictive territory, at a range of 3.25 percent to 3.5 percent by the end of this year, according to the median projection of the quarterly economic projections published in June.
 Futures markets on Wednesday showed investors prices in an even larger range of 3.5 percent to 3.75 percent At the end of the year.

-Subsequent updates to the data, which came after the Fed meeting, erased most of that rally, but preliminary figures for July, expected on Friday, can provide policy makers with more ammunition to increase the size of this month.
+Subsequent updates to the data, which came following the Fed meeting, erased most of that rally, but preliminary figures for July, expected on Friday, can provide policy makers with more ammunition to increase the size of this month.

 Las Inflation expectations are particularly worrying for Powell and his colleagueswho are trying to avoid a 1970s-style price spiral.